webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

 ## 5.2 Table structures

 - **table structure**
-  - A table structure is a scheme for organizing rows in blocks on storage media.
+  - A table structure is a scheme for **organizing rows in blocks on storage media**.
+  - Row-oriented storage performs better than column-oriented storage for most transactional databases.
+Consequently, relational databases commonly use row-oriented storage.
+  - Alternate table structures:
+    - Heap table
+    - Sorted table
+    - Hash table
+    - Table cluster
 - **heap table**
-  - In a heap table, no order is imposed on rows.
+  - In a heap table, **no order is imposed on rows**.
+  - Heap tables **optimize insert operations**.
+Heap tables are particularly **fast** for bulk load of many rows, since rows are stored in load order.
 - **sorted table / sort column**
-  - In a sorted table, the database designer identifies a sort column that determines physical row order.
+  - In a sorted table, the database designer identifies a **sort** column that determines physical **row order**.
 - **hash table**
-  - In a hash table, rows are assigned to buckets.
+  - In a hash table, **rows are assigned to buckets**.
 - **bucket**
   - A bucket is a block or group of blocks containing rows.
 - **hash key**